-Three nights in Rason, in the far northeast of North Korea, plus two nights before and after in Beijing, including domestic flights - and all this for around 1,300 euros per person.
+Three nights in Rason, in the extreme northeast of North Korea, plus two nights before and after in Beijing, including domestic flights - and all this for around 1,300 euros per person.
 That's the price of a vacation in the empire of ruler Kim Jong-un.
 After a break of almost five years, the first excursions for foreign tourists to North Korea are due to start on February 18, writes German public broadcaster ARD.

 Most tour operators are based in China.
 "North Korea is and remains a particular challenge", said Simon Cockerell, managing director of Koryo Tours, in an interview with ARD.